The MFA in Fine Arts helps students to . . .

 History & Theory

-Contemporary Art History and Theory: This course is taken in the first semester of the first year.
-It introduces students to a variety of aesthetic practices, art historical frameworks, and theoretical debates within contemporary international art.
-Through slide lectures, intensive reading, and group discussions, as well as preparation of written works, students gain awareness of historical precedents and global contexts for their work.
+Contemporary Art History and Theory: Introduces students to a variety of aesthetic practices, art historical frameworks, and theoretical debates within contemporary international art.
+Through lectures, intensive reading, and group discussions, as well as preparation of written works, students gain awareness of historical precedents and global contexts for their work.

 Graduate Program in Fine Arts courses that satisfy this requirement are usually offered in the spring.
 Courses offered through the Graduate Program in Visual and Critical Studies listed as Grad-Wide Electives will also satisfy this requirement.